hdmf-dev/hdmf-common-schema/docs/source/format_release_notes.rst

   place of the previous ``field`` field representing the relative path to get to the dataset/attribute from the object.
   The previous ``field`` field will be used to represent a compound type field name if the dataset/attribute is a compound dtype.
+- Update version of HDMF-experimental namespace from 0.1 to 0.2.

 1.5.0 (April 19, 2021)
 -------------------------